crispab/crisp-dna/_docs/what-is-productspace.md

 - Vulnerability, humility and honesty are just fine: we don’t know everything.

 Freedom
-- Personal independence along with self-determination allows us to lead rich lives.
+- Personal independence along with self-determination enables us to lead rich lives.
-- With freedom and autonomy given, accountability and transparency gets received.
+- With freedom and autonomy assumed, accountability and transparency are received.
 Said another way, freedom and accountability are two sides of the same coin.

 Creative Thinking
 - Great ideas come from anywhere so we see and encourage the potential in others.